mukund1403/tp/docs/UserGuide.md

 This command will settle the expenses between Alice and Bob, showing what Alice owes Bob.

+### Saving the data

+Split-liang automatically saves the data in each group to `GROUP_NAME.txt` in the `data` folder after the application exits.
+There is no need to save manually.

+The data is loaded automatically when the application starts.

+### Saying goodbye: `bye`

+This command exits the application.

 ## FAQ

-1. **How do I create a new group?**
+1. **Q: How do I create a new group?**
-   To create a new group, use the `create group` command followed by the group name.
+   - A: To create a new group, use the `create group` command followed by the group name.
+2. **Q: How do I transfer my data to another device?**
+   - A: You can copy the `data` folder to the new device to transfer your data.

 ## Command Summary